 - For 1 tablet: place the tablet in the oral syringe.
 Add 2.6 milliliters (mL) of room temperature water and pull the plunger back to the 3 mL mark.
 For 2 tablets: place the 2 tablets in the oral syringe.
 Add 5 mL of room temperature water.

-- Turn the syringe up and down for at least 1 minute.
-Let it sit for at least 20 minutes.
+- Turn the syringe up and down for at least 30 seconds.

 - To make sure the full dose is given, refill the syringe with water.
 Use 2 mL of water and shake the syringe well for 10 seconds, then give the mixture.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.

 - Capsules: Store the medicine in the refrigerator.